sumedhk0/Sports-Betting-Arbitrage/README.md

 If you want to use multiple API keys for more searches, add the following instead:

-API_KEYS=(your API keys, comma separated, no spaces, one 1 line, no quotes)
+API_KEYS=(your API keys, comma separated, no spaces, 1 line, no quotes)

 Run and get your arbitrage opportunities!